University rowing in the United Kingdom: BUCS Small Boats Head

-The Small Boats Head is held in October.
+The Small Boats Head was held in October.
 The event was introduced in 2006 and first held on the Trent in Nottingham, small boats having previously competed in the BUSA Championship Head.
 The 2007 event, held in December, saw 4s included in the Small Boats Head and Durham compete for the first time, dominating the medal table.
-In 2008 the event was again held in October but moved to the Witham in Boston, Lincolnshire, where it now runs in conjunction with the GB Rowing Team 1st Senior/U23 Assessment.
+In 2008 the event was again held in October but moved to the Witham in Boston, Lincolnshire, where it ran in conjunction with the GB Rowing Team 1st Senior/U23 Assessment.
 The 2012 head saw Durham's dominance finally broken as, with only the double sculls racing, Imperial topped the medal table with a single gold, a silver and a bronze.
 Imperial won again the following year, with only the single sculls racing.

-Note that as the Small Boats Head is an autumn event, the 4s and 8s Head and Regatta from the same BUCS season are held on the following year, e.g. the 2015 Small Boats Head is part of the 2015–16 BUCS season along with the 2016 4s and 8s Head and the 2016 Regatta.
+Note that as the Small Boats Head was an autumn event, the BUCS 4s and 8s Head and Regatta from the same BUCS season (academic year) were held on the following calendar year, e.g. the 2015 Small Boats Head is part of the 2015–16 BUCS season along with the 2016 4s and 8s Head and the 2016 Regatta.